chmerdon/GradientRobustMultiPhysics.jl/docs/src/assemblypatterns.md

 | APT_BilinearForm    | BilinearForm       |     no   |          yes          |          no           |
 | APT_NonlinearForm   | NonlinearForm      |     no   |          yes          |         yes           |

-Number in brackets denotes the number of fixed arguments needed for this assembly, (L) means that a current solution is needed (to evaluate the linearisation of the nonlinear form in this state).
 Evaluations of the other AssemblyPatterns may be possible in a future update, but currently have to be performed by maintaining a duplicate of the pattern rewritten as an ItemIntegrator.

 #### Constructor details

 Below all assembly pattern types, constructor functions and evaluate/assembly functions are detailed.
-(For more on the ItemIntegrator also see [Item Integrators](@ref).)
+(For more info on the ItemIntegrator also see [Item Integrators](@ref).)

 ```@autodocs
 Modules = [GradientRobustMultiPhysics]